 We’ve wanted to try Coentro since chef Joao Faraco opened the restaurant.
 He was voted the best chef in The Canaries last year, and we had the pleasure of being taught by him at Cook In Lanzarote when they ran a special course on Brasilian cookery.

-If you want the headlines only – excellent service, good value, sensational food and an average location.
+If you want the headlines only – excellent service, good value, sensational food.

 You’re given two menus when you walk in – one for the various tapas dishes on offer, and the other for the tasting menu, which we went for, and which consisted of seven courses.
 The service is really good – we were looked after by two waiters, who were always there when we needed something, and who explained each dish in detail as they served it.